hannah68/Woodland-e-commerce-react-/README.md

 - Finally, run `npm run start` to run the app via <a href="http://localhost:3000">localhost<a/>

 ## Future development
-1. As a general optimization throughout my code, I would use the global state to prevent the props drilling.
-Moreover, I will use UseReducer to obtain better performance and sustain a more maintainable state.
-2. I would implement MySQL or MongoDB for my database.
+1. I would implement MySQL or MongoDB for my database.
-3. Users should be able to register on the website to keep track of the items that were added to the basket and write reviews.
+2. Users should be able to register on the website to keep track of the items that were added to the basket and write reviews.